Curriculum subject overviews

 We use a systematic synthetic phonics approach for the teaching of early reading.
 Many of the resources we use have been adapted from various schemes – most notably, Jolly Phonics.

-Most of our stage reading books are Oxford Reading Tree and we have a specialist 'Every Child A Reader' teacher who oversees the ECAR reading recovery programmes for those who have fallen behind.
+During the Coronavirus pandemic we have introduced an online reading system for home reading.
+The 'Active Learn' bug club reading scheme is used from Reception to Year 4.
+For Years 4 - 6 children then move onto the 'My On' Accelerated Reader scheme.
+Most of our paper stage reading books are Oxford Reading Tree and we have a specialist 'Every Child A Reader' teacher who oversees the ECAR reading recovery programmes for those who have fallen behind.

 If you have any further questions about your child's curriculum, please do not hesitate to contact your child's class teacher.